Er1k-sav/Repo-searcher/README.md

 -Insert a number between 1 and 12 to set the amount of nodes in this input, after that you're ready to visualize!
  ![](https://user-images.githubusercontent.com/71546251/112065206-89cf8080-8b64-11eb-913c-c99f4078e98f.png)

+ ---
- #Make sure to download it correcctly and extract it for the web application to function properly!
+ **Make sure to download it correcctly and extract it for the web application to function properly!**